ManimCommunity/manim/docs/source/guides/deep_dive.rst

 - and finally, ``init_colors`` is called.

-Digging deeper, you will find that :meth:`.Mobject.reset_points` simply sets the ``points`` attribute of the mobject to an empty NumPy vector, while the other two methods, :meth:`.Mobject.generate_points` and :meth:`.Mobject.init_colors` are just implemented as ``pass``.
+Digging deeper, you will find that :meth:`.Mobject.reset_points` simply sets the ``points`` attribute of the mobject to an empty NumPy array, while the other two methods, :meth:`.Mobject.generate_points` and :meth:`.Mobject.init_colors` are just implemented as ``pass``.

-This makes sense: :class:`.Mobject` is not supposed to be used as an *actual* object that is displayed on screen; in fact the camera (which we will discuss later in more detail; it is the class that is, for the Cairo renderer, responsible for "taking a picture" of the current scene) does not process "pure" :class:`Mobjects <.Mobject>` in any way, they *cannot* even appear in the rendered output.
+This makes sense: :class:`.Mobject` is not supposed to be used as an *actual* object that is displayed on screen.

 This is where different types of mobjects come into play.
 Roughly speaking, the Cairo renderer setup knows three different types of